lmorchard/blog.decafbad.com/_posts/2005-02-19-writing-no-things-of-epic-import.markdown

 ---
-wordpress_id: 588
+comments_archived: true
+date: '2005-02-19T22:18:29-05:00'
+excerpt: Anyway, I'm still out here, still alive.
+Just working my ass off
+    and neglecting just about everything else in my life.
+But, the smoke's starting to clear, so hopefully friends and family (and you, dear reader) will begin to hear more from me soon.
 layout: post
 title: Writing No Things of Epic Import
-excerpt: Anyway, I'm still out here, still alive.
-Just working my ass off and neglecting just about everything else in my life.
-But, the smoke's starting to clear, so hopefully friends and family (and you, dear reader) will begin to hear more from me soon.
-date: "2005-02-19T22:18:29-05:00"
+wordpress_id: 588
 wordpress_slug: writing-no-things-of-epic-import
 wordpress_url: http://www.decafbad.com/blog/?p=588
 ---